fuhsjr00/bug.n/doc/Customization.md

 associated functions are listed in the document "[Default hotkeys](./Default_hotkeys.md)".

-`Config_borderWidth`, `Config_borderPadding` and `Config_selBorderColor` are
-especially usefull, if you are not allowed to set the design in the system settings.

 You may find a sample and template configuration file in the [usr directory](../usr/).